raglnd/intell_game/README.md

 python3 cs499-intell-1.0/manage.py test
 ```

-You will also need to modify some of the settings in intell/settings.py, namely whether or not DEBUG is True or False and what the ALLOWED_HOSTS are.
+You will also need to modify some of the settings in `intell/settings.py`, namely whether or not `DEBUG` is True or False and what the `ALLOWED_HOSTS` are.
 (Allowed hosts would be your external IP or domain name, or something similar.)
 Below are some steps for successful running of the server.

 ```bash